The Federal Reserve and What It Does

-3. How It Maintains the Stability of the Financial System
+3. Maintains the Stability of the Financial System

 The Federal Reserve worked closely with the Treasury Department to prevent global financial collapse during the financial crisis of 2008.
 It created many new tools, including the Term Auction Facility, the Money Market Investor Lending Facility, and Quantitative Easing.
 For a blow-by-blow description of everything that happened while it was going on, the article discussing federal intervention in the 2007 banking crisis gives a clear account.

 Two decades earlier, the Federal Reserve intervened in the Long Term Capital Management Crisis.
 Federal Reserve actions worsened the Great Depression of 1929 by tightening the money supply to defend the gold standard.

 4. Provides Banking Services

 The Fed buys U.S. Treasurys from the federal government.
 That's called monetizing the debt.
-That's because the Fed creates the money it uses to buy the Treasurys.
+The Fed creates the money it uses to buy the Treasurys.
 It adds that much money to the money supply.
 Over the past 10 years, the Fed has acquired $4 billion in Treasurys.
-This is why people ask, “Is the Federal Reserve printing money?”

 The Panic of 1907 spurred Congress to create the Federal Reserve System.
 It established a National Monetary Commission to evaluate the best response to prevent ongoing financial panics, bank failures, and business bankruptcies.
 Congress passed the Federal Reserve Act of 1913 on December 23 of that year.